SIGN ON BONUS OFFERED!

 Knowledge / Skills / Abilities

-Demonstrated potential ability to perform the essential functions as outlined above.
+Ability to perform the essential functions of the job as outlined above.

 Current RQI Healthcare Provider eCredential through the University of Utah Health RQI system.
 The eCredential is to be obtained within 30 days of hire.

 Current certification as a Nursing Assistant with the State of Utah.

 Completion of first round of clinical and current enrollment in approved nursing education program.

 * Additional license requirements as determined by the hiring department.